 The LEAP RE Curriculum teaches the six main world faiths (Christianity, Islam, Judaism, Hinduism, Sikhism and Buddhism).
 It also encourages the consideration of non-religious world views.
 These are staggered throughout the key stages and RE is taught for 3 weeks a year in each year group.
-Every year our diverse community is celebrated in one evening called ‘International Evening’.
-On this night the community come together to celebrate world food, music, clothes, traditions and more.
-Our schools also put on spectacular Nativity performances at the end of autumn term.
+We celebrate our school's diversity at regular annual events with the school community coming together to share and enjoy world food, music, & traditions.
+Our school also puts on a spectacular Nativity performance at the end of autumn term.
 Furthermore, each year group performs one religious assembly covering the six major religions.

 The long and medium term plans ensure that there is progression throughout the school and that children are building upon knowledge learnt in previous years.
 Our curriculum content is arranged so that ideas and processes become more challenging over time and demonstrates clear progression.
 In class, pupils have the opportunity to learn through various online presentations and videos, fiction and non-fiction books, real artefacts and objects.
 Children have ample opportunity to articulate their ideas about religion, beliefs and spirituality through class discussions and assemblies.